 About the sustainability scorecard

-This sustainability scorecard benchmarks the performance of a selection of companies against seven sustainability-related criteria, and is designed to highlight the areas in which the listed companies are more and less mature in their sustainability strategies.
-The companies listed includes telcos and small selection of others in adjacent industries (technology, infrastructure).
+The sustainability scorecard benchmarks the performance of a selection of companies against eight sustainability-related criteria.
+It is designed to highlight the areas in which these companies are more and less mature in their sustainability strategies. .

 - Benchmark sustainability performance against competitors